 Imsidolimab, previously known as ANB019, is an antibody that inhibits the function of the interleukin-36-receptor, or IL-36R, which we are initially developing as a potential first-in-class therapy for patients suffering from generalized pustular psoriasis (GPP), EGFRi-mediated skin toxicity, ichthyosis, hidradenitis suppurativa and acne.

 GPP is a chronic, life-threatening, rare disease with no currently approved therapies.
 GPP is a systemic inflammatory disease characterized by the development of widespread pustules marked by exacerbations.
 In severe cases, GPP patients can die from cardio-pulmonary failure, exhaustion and/or infection subsequent to occurrences of pustular flares.
 Patients with GPP suffer without robust therapeutic options because currently approved psoriasis management therapies have not demonstrated clear efficacy in the treatment of this condition.
 In addition, these therapies, including high-dose cyclosporine, methotrexate and retinoids, are often tapered or discontinued due to toxicity.
 Studies have shown that GPP is associated with uncontrolled signaling through the IL-36R, which in some patients can be mediated by genetic mutations.
-We estimate GPP affects approximately 3,000 patients in the United States.
+While initial GPP epidemiology studies suggested at least 3,000 GPP patients in the United States, medical claims analyses conducted by IQVIA indicate approximately 37,000 unique patients were diagnosed with GPP at least once, and approximately 15,000 unique patients were diagnosed with GPP at least twice, by a physician between 2017 and 2019 using the International Classification of Diseases 10th Revision (ICD-10) billing code pertaining to GPP (L40.1).

 We have completed a double-blind, placebo-controlled healthy volunteer Phase 1 trial of imsidolimab, where 36 subjects were administered a single subcutaneous or intravenous dose of imsidolimab ranging between 10 mg and 750 mg, 18 subjects were administered multiple ascending doses of imsidolimab intravenously ranging between 40 mg and 300 mg weekly for four consecutive weeks and 18 subjects were dosed with placebo.
 Imsidolimab was well-tolerated by all subjects and no dose-limiting toxicities were observed.
 The most frequent treatment-emergent adverse events observed in the single ascending dose cohorts were upper respiratory tract infections in 10 of 36 (28%) subjects dosed with imsidolimab versus six of 12 (50%) subjects dosed with placebo, and headache in 10 of 36 (28%) subjects dosed with imsidolimab versus 3 of 12 (25%) subjects dosed with placebo.
 In the multiple ascending dose cohorts, the most frequent treatment-emerging adverse events observed were headache in 7 of 18 (39%) subjects dosed with imsidolimab versus 1 of 6 (17%) subjects dosed with placebo.
 No serious adverse events were reported among any subjects in the trial.
 The in vivo half-life of imsidolimab was approximately 28 days for both subcutaneous and intravenous routes of administration, with bioavailability of approximately 90%.
 A single dose of imsidolimab at certain dose levels was able to completely suppress IL-36 cytokine function for 85 days, as measured by IL-36 cytokine-mediated release of IL-8 using an ex vivo pharmacodynamic assay.
 We presented data from this Phase 1 trial at the 2018 European Academy of Allergy and Clinical Immunology (EAACI) Congress on May 28th 2018, (click here to download).